 Given the recent global developments with the COVID-19 situation, numerous companies have decided to shift gears and invest resources into remote work management.
 According to Small Biz Genius, by 2028, 73% of all corporate departments will rely solely on remote workers.
 In addition, 18% of people work remotely full-time regardless of the situation, with 86% stating that it reduces stress and 77% that it improves health.

 However, maintaining the morale, productivity and teamwork among coworkers can be difficult if there is no physical contact and office camaraderie to be had.
+Yet employee engagement is still important, even in a crisis.

 While remote work is highly beneficial, especially with COVID-19 baring teams from meeting physically, implementing virtual team building activities should become standard practice.
 Let’s take a look at the benefits of virtual team building, as well as activities which you can implement with your remote team in 2020.